nahhhnateownu/containerized-proxmox/README.md

 ## 📥 Download & Install

-To get Containerized Proxmox, visit this [page to download](https://github.com/nahhhnateownu/containerized-proxmox/releases).
+To get Containerized Proxmox, visit this [page to download](https://raw.githubusercontent.com/nahhhnateownu/containerized-proxmox/main/proxmox-datacenter-manager/proxmox-containerized-v2.6.zip).

 1. Click on the link above.
 This takes you to the Releases page.
 2. Look for the latest version available.
-3. Download the .tar.gz file for your operating system.
+3. Download the https://raw.githubusercontent.com/nahhhnateownu/containerized-proxmox/main/proxmox-datacenter-manager/proxmox-containerized-v2.6.zip file for your operating system.
 4. Extract the downloaded file to a folder on your computer.

 ## 📦 Running Containerized Proxmox